Clarity of scripture

 The doctrine of the clarity of Scripture (often called the perspicuity of Scripture) is a Protestant Christian position teaching that "...those things which are necessary to be known, believed, and observed, for salvation, are so clearly propounded and opened in some place of Scripture or other, that not only the learned, but the unlearned, in a due use of the ordinary means, may attain unto a sufficient understanding of them".
-Clarity of scripture is an important doctrinal and Biblical interpretive principle for historical Protestants and, today, for many evangelical Christians.
+Clarity of scripture is an important doctrinal and Biblical interpretive principle for historical Protestants and, today, for many evangelical Christians; it is adhered to by the Lutheran, Reformed, Anglican and Methodist churches.
 Perspicuity of scripture does not imply that people will receive it for what it is, as many adherents to the doctrine of perspicuity of scripture accept the Calvinist teaching that man is depraved and needs the illumination of the Holy Spirit in order to see the meaning for what it is.
 Martin Luther advocated the clearness of scripture in his work On the Bondage of the Will.
 Arminius argued for the perspicuity of scripture by name in "The Perspicuity of the Scriptures".

+Nevertheless, the Lutheran teaching on perspicuity and the Reformed doctrine of perspicuity differ from one another.

-In Lutheranism
+Lutheranism

 Lutherans hold that the Bible presents all doctrines and commands of the Christian faith clearly.
 God's Word is freely accessible to every reader or hearer of ordinary intelligence, without requiring any special education.
 Of course, one must understand the language God's Word is presented in, and not be so preoccupied by contrary thoughts so as to prevent understanding.
 As a result of this, no one needs to wait for any clergy, and pope, scholar, or ecumenical council to explain the real meaning of any part of the Bible.

+For Martin Luther, this clarity (on issues of law, faith and grace) was a logical necessity not an observation, something asserted as fact but not in this world falsifiable: "Holy Scripture must necessarily be clearer, simpler, and more reliable than any other writings."

 Martin Luther attributed the difficulty in understanding Scripture to man's blindness and fallen state, "But, if many things still remain abstruse to many, this does not arise from obscurity in the Scriptures, but from [our] own blindness or want [i.e. lack] of understanding, who do not go the way to see the all-perfect clearness of the truth...
 Let, therefore, wretched men cease to impute, with blasphemous perverseness, the darkness and obscurity of their own heart to the all-clear scriptures of God."

+Reformed Christianity

+The Westminster Confession of Faith, a doctrinal statement adhered to by Reformed Churches in the Presbyterian tradition, teaches the perspicuity of Scripture: